HashimAhmed627/Symmetric_Encryption_and_Hashing/README.md

 `echo 'desired text' > 'filename'`: This command is used to write content into new files
 - `echo`: Outputs the text either to the screen or redirects to a file
 - `desired text`: The text you want to write into the file
+- `>`: This symbol is used to redirect the output of the command to a file
 - `filename`: The file where the text will be written (it will create the file if it doesn’t already exist or overwrite it if it does)

 After running the command, we can see that there are now three new files; *clear_text.txt, plain.txt, and sample.txt*